 The worst thing you can do is go into the weekend with poor expectations.
 It will only lead to disappointment and possibly a fight.
 Talk about what you both hope to do during the trip.

 You should also decide how much you want to rest.
-If sleeping in is in your mind, then let that be known to your spouse.
-They may have a different idea of what it means to go on a trip.
+If sleeping in is something you want to do, then let that be known to your spouse.
+They may have a different idea of what rest means on a trip.

 What to Pack For a Romantic Getaway

-When it comes to a romantic weekend, the packing list is very different than when we are just going out of town.
+When it comes to a romantic weekend, my packing list is very different than when we are just going out of town.
 I have to make sure I have sexy stuff with me.

 I have a basket that I load up with the romantic items to keep them separate from the rest of my stuff.